-Concurrent with closing of the Longview Transaction, AOG entered into a Technical Services Agreement (the "TSA") with Longview.
-Under the TSA, AOG provided the necessary personnel and technical services to manage Longview's business and Longview reimbursed AOG on a monthly basis for its share of administrative charges based on respective levels of production.
+Concurrently with the purchase by Longview from Advantage of certain oil-weighted assets in 2011, Advantage entered into a Technical Services Agreement (the "TSA") with Longview, pursuant to which Advantage provided the necessary personnel and technical services to manage Longview's business and Longview reimbursed Advantage on a monthly basis for its share of administrative charges based on respective levels of production.
 During the term of the TSA, the officers of Longview provided services to Longview under the TSA but remained as employees of Advantage.
 On February 4, 2014, the Corporation and Longview announced that the TSA was formally terminated and appropriate staffing and systems were in place to enable both organizations to run independently.